NebulousLabs/Sia/Consensus.md

 - Signatures

 The sum of all the siacoin inputs must equal the sum of all the miner fees, siacoin outputs, and contract payouts.
 There can be no leftovers.
 The sum of all siafund inputs must equal the sum of all siafund outputs.

-Siacoin Inputs
---------------

-Each input spends an output.
-The output being spent must already exist in the state.
-An output has a value, and a spend hash (or address), which relates to the 'spend conditions' object of the output.
-The spend conditions contain a timelock, a number of required signatures, and a set of public keys that can be used during signing.
-The input is invalid if hash of the spend conditions do not match the spend hash of the output being spent.
+Several objects have unlock hashes.
+An unlock hash is the Merkle root of the 'unlock conditions' object.
+The unlock conditions contain a timelock, a number of required signatures, and a set of public keys that can be used during signing.

-The spend hash is derived by getting the merkle root of a tree whose leaves are the hashes of the timelock, the public keys (one leaf per key), and the number of signatures.
+The Merkle root of the unlock condition objects is formed by taking the Merkle root of a tree whose leaves are the timelock, the public keys (one leaf per key), and the number of signatures.
 This ordering is chosen specifically because the timelock and the number of signatures are low entropy.
 By using random data as the first and last public key, you can make it safe to reveal any of the public keys without revealing the low entropy items.

-The timelock is a block height, and for the input to be valid, the current height of the blockchain must be at least the height stated in the timelock.
+The unlock conditions cannot be satisfied until enough signatures have provided, and until the height of the blockchain is at least equal to the value of the timelock.

-There is a list of public keys which can each be used at most once when signing a transaction.
+The unlock conditions contains a set of public keys which can each be used only once when providing signatures.
 The same public key can be listed twice, which means that it can be used twice.
 The number of required signatures indicates how many public keys must be used to validate the input.
 If required signatures is '0', the input is effectively 'anyone can spend'.
 If the required signature count is greater than the number of public keys, the input is unspendable.

-An input must have exactly the right number of signatures.
-Extra signatures are not allowed.
+There must be exactly enough signatures.
+For example, if there are 3 public keys and only two required signatures, then only two signatures can be included into the transaction.

+Siacoin Inputs
+--------------

+Each input spends an output.
+The output being spent must exist in the consensus set.
+The 'value' field of the output indicates how many siacoins must be used in the outputs of the transaction.
+Valid outputs are miner fees, siacoin outputs, and contract payouts.

 Miner Fees
 ----------

-A miner fee is an output that gets added directly to the block subsidy.
+A miner fee is a volume of siacoins that get added to the block subsidy.

 Siacoin Outputs
 ---------------

-Outputs contain a value and a spend hash (also called a coin address).
-The spend hash is a hash of the spend conditions that must be met to spend the output.
+Siacoin outputs contain a value and an unlock hash (also called a coin address).
+The unlock hash is the Merkle root of the spend conditions that must be met to spend the output.

-The id of a contract is determined by marhsalling an identifier with the string "siacoin output" and appending that to the marshalling of the transaction (excluding the signatures).
-This is easiest understood by looking at the function 'OutputID' in consensus/types.go

 File Contracts
 --------------